RuudVelo/ML-Engineer-Udacity/README.md

 #### Code

 In order to run this project, you will need to run the Jupyter Notebooks in the proper order.
 The notebooks can be found in the folder **notebooks**.
-The notebook are:
+The notebooks are:

-- 0. Data exploration.ipynb
+[**0.
+Data exploration.ipynb**](0.%20Data%20exploration.ipynb): Includes data sourcing and visualizations, basic univariate and bivariate relations

-- 1. Data processing.ipynb
+[**1.
+Data processing.ipynb**](1.%20Data%20processing.ipynb): Processes the data, mainly looking at anomalies

-- 2. Feature engineering.ipynb
+[**2.
+Feature engineering.ipynb**](2.%20Feature%20engineering.ipynb): Creates features for modelling

-- 3. Feature exploration and selection.ipynb
+[**3.
+Feature engineering and selection.ipynb**](3.%20Feature%20engineering%20and%20selection.ipynb): Variety of techniques used to select features

-- 4. Modelling.ipynb
+[**4.
+Modelling.ipynb**](4.20%Modelling.ipynb): Modelling process using several cross-validation methods, model comparisons and final model

-- 5. Training stress calculations.ipynb
+[**5.
+Training stress calculations.ipynb**](5.%20Training%20stress%20calculations.ipynb): Compares heart rate dynamics model results to predict stress versus a simple aggregate model

 Also the project makes use of processing and plotting functions which can be found in the folder **python_code_files**